nucypher/nucypher/README.md

 If you're interested in contributing code, please check out our [Contribution Guide](https://docs.nucypher.com/en/latest/guides/contribution_guide.html) and browse our [Open Issues](https://github.com/nucypher/nucypher/issues) for potential areas to contribute.

+Get up and running quickly by using our [docker development setup](dev/docker/README.md)

 # Security

 If you identify vulnerabilities with _any_ nucypher code, please email security@nucypher.com with relevant information to your findings.